dataning/Ning_work2/content/authors/admin/_index.md

 title: Lawrence Ning Lu
 ---

-I'm a Senior Research Scientist at [Bradford Institute for Health Research](https://www.bradfordresearch.nhs.uk) in the [Bradford Teaching Hospital NHS](https://www.bradfordhospitals.nhs.uk), and [Centre of Applied Education Research](https://caer.org.uk).
-My role is to conduct data science projects with the NHS hospital, local authorities and partners.
-In addition, I am also an Associate Faculty at the [Leeds University Business School](https://business.leeds.ac.uk) and Principle Investigator at Leeds INsitute of Data Analytics in the [University of Leeds](https://www.leeds.ac.uk).
-I have supervised more than dozens of [MSc Business Analytics](https://courses.leeds.ac.uk/g503/business-analytics-and-decision-sciences-msc) students as well as a number of data science interns on their data science dissertations and projects.

-I’m also the founder of [Hero Lab](https://www.hero-lab.com), a data science research lab focused on making a difference on people’s lives.
-My goal is to develop an industry-oriented research lab based on my sucess at [Leeds Data Science Society](https://leedsdatascience.github.io) and [Team Leeds](https://www.hiscoxgroup.com/blog/hiscox/leeds-crowned-winners-hiscox-university-challenge).
-For the past 4 years, Leeds Data Science Society has reached more than 1,000 university students in helping them to learn data science and received corporates sponsorships from [BlackRock](https://www.blackrock.com/uk), [KPMG](https://home.kpmg/uk/en/home.html) and [Hiscox](https://www.hiscox.co.uk); Team Leeds has consistently achieved top 3 ranking in the national data challenges.
-At Hero Lab, I believe people can become a better version of themselves and together we can make the world a better place.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+I often handle bespoke data science projects across the NHS, Department of Education, local authorities and universities.
+Projects are including predicting A&E's admission, For data science projects in commercial sectors, I have led my team to win one national championship and two finalist positions in Hiscox's insurance data challenge for three years.
+I also have led my team to reach the final of Npower energy forecasting.
+Two members of my teams have further reached top3# positions in the trivago hotel data challenge.

+I am a Principle Investigator in data science projects at [Leeds Institute of Data Analytics](https://lida.leeds.ac.uk/) and a dissertation supervisor of [MSc Business Analytics](https://courses.leeds.ac.uk/g503/business-analytics-and-decision-sciences-msc) at the [Leeds University Business School](https://business.leeds.ac.uk).
+I often mentor and teach data science at Leeds Data Science Society, a non-profit initiative I have co-founded and received corporates sponsorships from [BlackRock](https://www.blackrock.com/uk), [KPMG](https://home.kpmg/uk/en/home.html) and [Hiscox](https://www.hiscox.co.uk).